Central vacuum cleaner: Installation

 A typical house requires 2–4 inlets per floor, although many users find the central vacuum so convenient that they later install additional inlets in the basement, attic, garage, and even on the back porch (for vacuuming car interiors, storage sheds, etc.).
 A rough rule of thumb is one inlet per 600 sqft of floor area.
 Inlets should be placed in convenient locations unlikely to be blocked by open doors or furniture, such as in central hallways.
-A non-stretchable cord of appropriate length (or a thin wire on an architectural scale drawing) can be used to check for adequate reach of a vacuum hose.
+A non-stretchable cord of appropriate length (or a thin wire on an architectural scale drawing) can be used to check for the adequate reach of a vacuum hose.

-Routing and design of vacuum piping layout is very similar to drain-waste-vent (DWV) plumbing, with the exception that pipe pitch or gradient for drainage is not required.
+The routing and design of the vacuum piping layout are very similar to drain-waste-vent (DWV) plumbing, with the exception that pipe pitch or gradient for drainage is not required.
 Vacuum system designs share with DWV designs a concern about eliminating internal roughness, ridges, burrs, sharp turns, pockets, or other obstructions to smooth flow that might cause build-up of material into pipe blockages.
 Piping for central vacuums has a few peculiar constraints of its own, and a few unusual capabilities, such as the ability to run a pipe straight upwards after a sufficiently long horizontal "running start".
 In some jurisdictions, fire code regulations require that an intumescent firestop collar be installed around the pipe when it penetrates a firewall.
 If a pipe runs through an unheated space, it may require external pipe insulation to prevent water vapor from condensing inside.
 These and other installation details are described in installation manuals available from manufacturers.

-Two different diameters of thinwall (typically 20 gauge or "Schedule 20") plastic piping have traditionally been used in the US.
+Two different diameters of thin-wall (typically 20 gauge or "Schedule 20") plastic piping have traditionally been used in the US.
 For years, HP Vacuflo advocated the slightly smaller 1+13/16 in piping size (outside diameter), claiming that their studies showed that it was less likely to clog.
-However, that manufacturer has also switched to the de facto industry standard size of 2 in outside diameter piping and corresponding fittings.
+However in 1986, that manufacturer also switched to the de facto industry standard size of 2 in outside diameter piping and corresponding fittings.
 In most cases, the end user need not be aware of the piping size in a central vacuum system, but the piping size must be considered when extending, modifying, or repairing a system.
 Size adapters have been made to allow interconnection of the two sizes when necessary.